ahaaje/linux-system-information/README.md

 Features
 --------

-* PSR-4 autoloading compliant structure
+* PSR-4 auto loading compliant structure
 * Example file
+* Normalize stats to "human readable" form

 Stats that can be fetched
 -------------------------
 - hostname
-- load average (for 1, 5 or 15 minutes)
+- load average for 1, 5 or 15 minutes
 - memory as total, available and used
+- file system size and usage

 ### Requirements
  - Linux